Zero emission cargo delivery and ocean cleanup service

 We build zero emission cargo submarines to clean up the ocean while delivering cargo.
 Our submarines run on hydrogen fuel and collects microplastics & ocean intelligence with every delivery trip.

-Our latest build Perl(OW004) completed her first sea trial in Miami in Feb 2023.
+Our latest build Pearl(OW004) completed her first sea trial in Miami in Feb 2023.
 She ran on battery power and has collected microplastic samples with our new microplastics filtration module, collected ocean health data & vehicle behaviour information as she carried a gaseous cargo emitting zero carbon dioxide and other pollutants.

 Green Hydrogen is the primary fuel and every technology will be marine life friendly.
 The more mile the submarine travels, the more cleanups & data collection it will perform.